ShanksData/ShanksData/README.md

 - 💬 Ask me about: Data Warehouse, Data Governance, Azure/AWS, Biographies of business personalities, Investments and Markets, WWII History, Stoic Philosophy

-- 📫 How to reach me: LinkedIn: www.linkedin.com/in/sankarshan-sengupta-76a96b24
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/sankarshan-sengupta-76a96b24)

 <!--